stevebleazard/ocaml-jsonxt-pre-release/tests/core/README.md

 - OKpass: The JSON was parsed but the suite defines this case as indeterminate
 - OKfail: The parser failed to parse the JSON but the suite defines this case as indeterminate

-There should be no fails, OKpass and OKfail are both fine as the result is implementation.
+There should be no fails, OKpass and OKfail are both fine as the result is implementation dependent.